-Whether you’re a direct Torrent user or a user of a service that streams directly from the Torrent networks you need to secure your privacy.
+Whether you’re a direct Torrent user or a user of a service that streams directly from the Torrent networks it is vital that you take the necessary steps to secure your privacy.

 The best way to do this is by using a VPN.
-It stops inquisitive types from snooping on what you’re downloading or monitoring what you’re watching.
+VPN software stops inquisitive types from snooping on what you’re downloading or monitoring what you’re watching.

 So, which is the best VPN for Torrenting?

 That’s what we’ve been discovering and below we’ve rounded up the top 7 Virtual Private Networks that are great for torrenting.